FredYenDesigns/mn_server_scripts/README.md

 ---------
 Version: 0.0.0.1

-This is a collection of small shell scripts to assist in setups with Ubuntu OS Servers to specifically assist in the setup of Chaincoin VPS servers and Masternodes
+This is a collection of small shell scripts to assist in setups with Ubuntu OS Servers to specifically assist in the setup of Chaincoin VPS servers and Masternode Setup

 Experimental scripts, use at your own risk!!!